ArthurSonzogni/chromiumos-platform2/crash-reporter/docs/design.md

 running at the time of the crash.
 [Google Breakpad] does (as of Q1 2010) support ARM but is not yet used in production.
-Chrome in Chrome OS currently uses [Google Breakpad] and sends crash reports with product ID "Chrome_ChromeOS".
+Chrome in ChromeOS currently uses [Google Breakpad] and sends crash reports with product ID "Chrome_ChromeOS".

 The Canonical Ubuntu Linux project uses [Apport] to handle user space crashes.